 The Janet Cowan Shipwreck on the West Coast TrailYou will pass the Dare shipwreck at the 39 kilometre mark of the West Coast Trail.
 The Graveyard of the Pacific claimed this 3 masted, 269 ton schooner on December 23rd, 1890.
 The Dare sailed out of San Francisco in ballast for Tacoma to take on a load of lumber.
 In the middle of the winter, stormy season along this coast, the Dare was caught in a typically brutal storm.

 The crew fought the high winds and tumultuous seas driving them towards the unforgiving shore of Vancouver Island.
 The Dare was smashed on the rock shore just three kilometres west of Carmanah Point.
 The crew, unhurt from the impact of the ship was able to get ashore relatively easily.
-Luckily for the crew they were soon met by Indians who resided just down the beach.
-The good folks that ferry West Coast Trail hikers across Nitinaht Narrows are descendants of the rescuers of the crew of the Dare.
-They were transported to Victoria by canoe by the natives.
-Their ship was left smashed on the rocks and what could be salvaged or looted was taken away.
+Luckily for the crew they were soon met by locals from the Ditidaht First Nation that had a settlement just down the beach.
+The good folks that ferry West Coast Trail hikers across Nitinaht Narrows are likely descendants of the rescuers of the crew of the Dare.
+They were transported to Victoria by canoe while their ship was left to be smashed on the rocks.
 Today there are no visible remnants of the Dare shipwreck except one marvellous reminder of this brutal coastline, the ship's anchor.
 The ship crashed onto the rocks quite a distance from the present location of the anchor.
-However with no other shipwreck contenders in the area, the anchor West Coast Trail hikers stumble pas here is almost certainly the anchor from the Dare.
+However with no other shipwreck contenders in the area, the anchor West Coast Trail hikers stumble past here is almost certainly the anchor from the Dare.
 You will see it just past the 38 kilometre mark of the trail laying on the rocks in plain view.
 Dare Point begins just as you pass the anchor(if hiking from the Pachena trailhead).
 Further along you will come to Dare Beach, a nice, though narrow patch of beach in an area almost entirely rocky, unforgiving coastline.

 Dare Shipwreck Map West Coast Trail